linagora/linshare/documentation/EN/epics/new-admin-portal/story-65-admin-manage-Twake-user-provider.md

     - Twake connection: mandatory field, a drop-down list which contain current Twake connections list.
 There is a button next to this field that when I click on, I am navigated to Create Twake connection screen
     - After I created and saved a Twake connection successfully, I am navigated back to this screen instead of Remote server listing screen
     - Company id:  a text field and mandatory.
 When I hover the tooltip, there will be a legend: "LinShare will start retrieving users from this company in Twake."
+    - A checkbox: When the checkbox is ticked, the text displays:"Only guest users will be retrieved from the remote server".
+When it is un-ticked, the text displays:" All users except guest users will be retrieved from the remote server".
+    - The checkbox is un-ticked by default.
 - When I click button Save, the system will validate:
    - If any mandatory field is blank, it will be highlighted in red and a message:"[field name] cannot be blank"
 - If there is no error, the User provider is saved and there will be a successful notification, I am redirected to Screen 4.